 Wynn Resorts (WYNN) Gains As Market Dips: What You Should Know

-Coming into today, shares of the casino operator had gained 2.62% in the past month.
-In that same time, the Consumer Discretionary sector gained 6.94%, while the S&P 500 gained 7.71%.
+Heading into today, shares of the casino operator had gained 6.02% over the past month, outpacing the Consumer Discretionary sector's gain of 5.93% and lagging the S&P 500's gain of 6.22% in that time.

-Wall Street will be looking for positivity from Wynn Resorts as it approaches its next earnings report date.
-The company is expected to report EPS of -$0.21, up 82.64% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.25 billion, up 30.67% from the year-ago period.
+Wynn Resorts will be looking to display strength as it nears its next earnings release.
+On that day, Wynn Resorts is projected to report earnings of -$0.18 per share, which would represent year-over-year growth of 85.12%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.25 billion, up 30.67% from the year-ago period.

-Any recent changes to analyst estimates for Wynn Resorts should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Wynn Resorts.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 17.05% higher.
-Wynn Resorts is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 20.49% higher.
+Wynn Resorts is currently a Zacks Rank #2 (Buy).

-Investors should also note Wynn Resorts's current valuation metrics, including its Forward P/E ratio of 108.1.
-Its industry sports an average Forward P/E of 23.46, so we one might conclude that Wynn Resorts is trading at a premium comparatively.
+Investors should also note Wynn Resorts's current valuation metrics, including its Forward P/E ratio of 106.78.
+This valuation marks a premium compared to its industry's average Forward P/E of 23.6.

 The Gaming industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 57, which puts it in the top 23% of all 250+ industries.
+This group has a Zacks Industry Rank of 100, putting it in the top 40% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.